 Is Sports Betting Legal in Connecticut?

-Sports betting is legal and available in the state of Connecticut.
-Even though offshore sportsbooks have been freely operating in the state for years, online sportsbooks based in the state have only been taking bets since October 2021.
-Check out legal sports betting news for the entire USA.
+Sports betting is fully legal and thriving in Connecticut in 2025.
+While offshore sportsbooks have served local bettors for many years, state-licensed online sportsbooks have been accepting wagers since October 2021 and continue to expand their offerings.
+Check out legal sports betting news for the entire USA to stay on top of nationwide developments.

 Top 5 Connecticut Online Betting Sites